dipander91/k8s-terraform/Readme.md

 #### AWS Codepipeline Stages

+###### CI Stages:

 1. Source Stage
 1. AWS codebuild stage to build and push docker images
+1. AWS codebuild stage to dynamically generate helm values file and commit to helm repo

+###### CD Stages:

+1. Source Stage
+1. AWS codebuild stage to deploy to eks using helm
-1. Manual approval satge before deploying to EKS
+1. Manual approval satge if you want to deploy to multiple namespaces/clusters
-1. Deploy to a namespace in kubernetes
+1. Deploy to next namespace/cluster in kubernetes

 *Architecture flow for reference:*